 A note about DNA, genes and chromosomes

 In most cells of your body you have 46 chromosomes arranged in 23 pairs.
 22 of the pairs are matching pairs.
-The 23rd pair are the sex chromosomes, which match exactly in women (who have two X chromosomes) but not in men (who have one X and one Y).
+The 23rd pair is the sex chromosomes, which match exactly in women (who have two X chromosomes) but not in men (who have one X and one Y).
 One chromosome from each pair comes from your mother and one from your father.
-Chromosomes are made of deoxyribonucleic acid (DNA).
+Chromosomes are made of DNA, which stands for 'deoxyribonucleic acid'.
 This is your genetic material.
 It is found in the nucleus of every cell in your body.